 You don’t need to be a master guru of Eastern mysticism to recognize the sublime beauty of a Tibetan Buddhist Thangka.
 Simply take a close look at one of these traditional religious paintings, and you can practically feel your heart, mind and soul being swept away to a higher plane.

-The magic and mystery of this sacred art form is nothing less than mesmerizing.
+The magic and mystery of this sacred art form is nothing short of mesmerizing.
 But the more you know about the stories and symbols that go into these rich religious paintings, the more respect you feel for the wisdom that they depict.

 DISCLOSURE: Some of the links in this article are affiliate links.
 This means that, at no additional cost to you, we will earn a small commission if you click through those links and make a purchase.
 This helps us meet the cost of maintaining our website and producing great articles.